Heini-Maria/Javascript-Calculator/README.md

 * to add styling for keyboard events

-## personal experience
+## Personal experience
 I really enjoyed this project, it gave me a lot of practice with basic JavaScript.
-The most difficult part was to get my head around all the possible user interactions and how to take them into account in the code.
+The most challenging part was to get my head around all the possible user interactions and how to take them into account in the code.